jart/blink/README.md

 minor, e.g. an op returning `NAN` instead of `-NAN`.

-Blink has reasonably comprehensive coverage of the baseline ISAs, including even support for BCD operations (even in long mode!)
+Blink has reasonably comprehensive coverage of the baseline ISAs, including even support for BCD operations (even in long mode!).
 But there are some truly fringe instructions Blink hasn't implemented, such as `BOUND` and `ENTER`.
 Most of the unsupported instructions, are usually ring-0 system instructions, since Blink is primarily a user-mode VM, and